 Blockchain technology was developed in a manner that it can control major systems without the need for a central authority.
 It can create, store and proceed with system operations on every single transaction at all times.

-The best example is the decentralized autonomous organizations (DAO) build on blockchain.
+The best example is the decentralized autonomous organizations (DAO) built on blockchain.
 According to Universal Blockchain, a DAO is a business whose decisions are made electronically or through its members’ votes.
-However, the organization is fully autonomous and performs the daily business operations automatically.
+However, the organization is fully autonomous and performs its daily business operations automatically.

 Bitcoin represents the first real-world implementation of a DAO.
 The government or financial institutions have zero control of the Bitcoin blockchain.